Guides

 Step 1: Measure your baseline

 Before you can set any targets or put strategies in place, you need to know where you’re starting from.
-This is referred to establishing your ‘baseline’ and involves measuring your emissions from the previous year (or several years to increase the accuracy of your data).
+This is referred to establishing your baseline emissions scenario and involves measuring your emissions from the previous year (or several years to increase the accuracy of your data).

-To accompany the emissions data for your base year, you should also gather the following information:
+To accompany the emissions data for your base year, you will also gather the following information:

-• Forecast changes - i.e. how much do you anticipate your business will grow over the next 5 - 10 years?
+• i.e. how much do you anticipate your business will grow over the next 5 - 10 years?

-• Sector classification - identify which sector your business falls under according to the GRI Sector Classification.
-This will help set benchmarks for target setting that are relevant to your industry.
+• Identify which sector your business falls under according to the GRI Sector Classification.
+This will help set benchmarks for setting targets that are relevant to your industry.

 Step 2: Set science-based targets (short & long-term)